wmealing/wmealing.github.io/index.md

 Listed below are some of the things that I'm working on that I think others may be interested in.

+# Anatomy of kernel module signing

+I decided to take a look at the Linux kernel modules signing process.
+It seems that the recent drovorub malware has some interesting misinformation regarding module signing, so I had decided to take a look at the [signing process and document what I have found](./signed-kernel-modules.md) regarding its implementations on Red hat Enterprise Linux.

 # Encrypting a disk to only boot in a specific system.

 Recent research papers related to flaws in thunderbolt and secureboot have